pietrobarbiero/logic_explained_networks/README.rst

 Authors
 -------

-`Pietro Barbiero <http://www.pietrobarbiero.eu/>`__, Gabriele Ciravegna, and Dobrik Georgiev.
+* `Pietro Barbiero <http://www.pietrobarbiero.eu/>`__, University ofCambridge, UK.
+* Francesco Giannini, University of Florence, IT.
+* Gabriele Ciravegna, University of Florence, IT.
+* Dobrik Georgiev, University of Cambridge, UK.

 Licence
 -------

-Copyright 2020 Pietro Barbiero.
+Copyright 2020 Pietro Barbiero, Francesco Giannini, Gabriele Ciravegna, and Dobrik Georgiev.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain